-What do the experts think 2017 will hold for the constantly and ever rapidly evolving world of PPC marketing?
+What do the experts think 2017 will hold for the constant and ever rapidly evolving world of PPC marketing?

-Will some unsuspecting PPC agency accidently run an ad that Donald Trump finds offensive resulting in the US president calling for a ban on all PPC ads across the country?
+Will some unsuspecting PPC agency accidentally run an ad that Donald Trump finds offensive resulting in the US president calling for a ban on all PPC ads across the country?

 Will Google decide that this is the year to do away with those pesky organic search results altogether and replace the whole results page with paid ads?

 Will Facebook decide that their ads are becoming too targeted so switch to allowing advertisers to only target by gender?

 We’re almost certain none of the above are going to become a reality in 2017, but what developments are likely to occur?
 This is the question this article will seek to answer by looking to a range of experts on what they believe are likely to be the broad, transformative trends set to shape PPC marketing in 2017.

 According Jeffrey Baum, Director of Services at Hanapin Marketing, 2017 is going to be the year of more efficient and sophisticated attribution of clicks.
 Greater numbers of companies will adopt a longer view of which paid clicks result in conversions.
 Thus “paid search marketers can (no longer) solely depend on a last click attribution strategy” and will have to move to a strategy that attributes clicks “days, weeks, and even months” before they actually “convert”.